Conditioned to Accept Horror

 - The first half of Full Metal Jacket.
 Some might say that Kubrick depicted this trope a bit too well.

 - The Hunted featured a character who was trained to be proficient in close-quarters knife assault tactics.
-This type of assassination is very emotionally taxing, and combat training comes with it conditioning to help make close-range murder easier on the psyche.
+This type of assassination is very emotionally taxing, and combat training includes with it conditioning to help make close-range murder easier on the psyche.
 The main conflict in the movie comes when the main character, having gone through this training, is utterly unable to relinquish violence and reintegrate into the world.

 - In Soldier the Super Soldier squad is forced to watch a pack of dogs attacking a wild boar as children during their training.
+The main character is then completely unable to exist as anything except a soldier in later life.

 - Downplayed in 12 Years a Slave.
-We see slaves on the Epps' plantation quietly working together as the screams of fellow slaves being whipped fills the air — there's no delight in hearing such sounds, there's just acceptance, and the knowledge that if any of them so much as move to give water, they'll be next under the lash.
+We see slaves on the Epps' plantation quietly working together as the screams of fellow slaves being whipped fills the air-there's no delight in hearing such sounds, there's just acceptance, and the knowledge that if any of them so much as move to give water, they'll be next under the lash.

 - 1984.
-The whole world has fallen below the Despair Event Horizon yet the people have been conditioned to accept the fact and just live their drab lives worshipping Big Brother or not giving a shit about politics despite trying to survive in such a suicide-encouraging hellhole plagued by constant and immutable war, poverty and paranoia, with the Party members getting the worst of it, thanks to the corrupt Big Brother Is Watching regime.
+The whole world has fallen below the Despair Event Horizon yet the people have been conditioned to accept the fact and just live their drab lives worshiping Big Brother or not giving a shit about politics despite trying to survive in such a suicide-encouraging hellhole plagued by constant and immutable war, poverty and paranoia, with the Party members getting the worst of it thanks to the corrupt Big Brother Is Watching regime.
 Also, if a Party member even thinks of going against the will of Big Brother, he is even more conditioned to accept horror via Room 101.
 O'Brien even openly admitted that only pure power is what keeps the Dystopia alive and the future is pretty much "a boot stamping on a human face forever".

 - Winston is subjected to a little piece of personal horror when he recalls how he walked through a district that had just been hit by a bomb, and casually kicked a severed human arm into the gutter as though it were a stone or a piece of debris.